alexis-hudes/AEO_forecast_errors/README.md

 ## Contact

-This workflow is a collaboration between Alexis Hudes and Robin Zou, who are both PhD students in the [Sustainable Transitions Lab](https://www.sustainabletransitions.earth/) at Dartmouth College.
+The recreation of this workflow is a collaboration between Alexis Hudes and Robin Zou, who are both PhD students in the [Sustainable Transitions Lab](https://www.sustainabletransitions.earth/) at Dartmouth College.
 Feel free to reach out with questions: [alexis.hudes.th@dartmouth.edu](alexis.hudes.th@dartmouth.edu).